Internet2/class-fall23-IaC-Repository-RCIR/Usecases/Intelligent Storage Solution/Readme.md

-# Use-Case - Build a intelligent storage solution
+# Use-Case - Build an intelligent storage solution

 ## Overview
 Terraform scripts and documentation on setting up Intelligent storage tiers for AWS, GCP, and Azure.
 This will Terraform scripts on configuring general storage and lifecycle management.